 Heroku Connect makes it easy for you to build Heroku apps that share data with your Salesforce deployment.
 Using bi-directional synchronization between Salesforce and Heroku Postgres, Heroku Connect unifies the data in your Postgres database with the contacts, accounts and other custom objects in the Salesforce database.
 Easily configured with a point and click UI, it’s simple to get the service up and running in minutes – no coding or complex configuration is required.

 Login with your Salesforce Credentials

-- Select Setup from the homePage (Incase if you couldn’t find it click on the name and the you will find the setup option).
+- Select Setup from the HomePage (In case if you couldn’t find it click on the name and then you will find the setup option).

-- In the right side in the quick search box enter Object and click the objects.
+- On the right side in the quick search box enter Object and click the objects.

-- list of existing object appears and then click on the new object and a window appears as below.
+- A list of existing objects appears.
+Then click on the new object and a window appears below.